dan-fritchman/Thesis/content.md

 ### PDK Corners

-The `hdl21.pdk` package inclues a three-valued `Corner` enumerated type and related classes for describing common process-corner variations.
+The `hdl21.pdk` package includes a three-valued `Corner` enumerated type and related classes for describing common process-corner variations.

 ```text
 Corner = TYP | SLOW | FAST
 ```

 Typical technologies includes several quantities which undergo such variations.
-Values of the `Corner` enum can mean either the variations in a particular quantity, e.g. the "slow" versus "fast" variations of a poly resistor, or can just as oftern refer to a set of such variations within a given technology.
+Values of the `Corner` enum can mean either the variations in a particular quantity, e.g. the "slow" versus "fast" variations of a poly resistor, or can just as often refer to a set of such variations within a given technology.
 In the latter case `Corner` values are often expanded by PDK-level code to include each constituent device variation.
 For example `my.pdk.corner(Corner.FAST)` may expand to definitions of "fast" Cmos transistors, resistors, and capacitors.

 Quantities which can be varied are often keyed by a `CornerType`.